temporalio/documentation/docs-src/cli/cmd-options/input.md

     - cli
 ---

-Alias: **-i**
 Optional JSON input to provide to the Workflow.
 Pass "null" for null values.